 - God Is Good: To an extent.
-While he was still lived, his goal was to keep humanity from destroying itself in the same way that the Eldar empire did.
+While he was still alive, his goal was to keep humanity from destroying itself in the same way that the Eldar empire did.
 His methods were what was morally questionable.
-He's still at least much more benevolent than the Chaos Gods, arguably weaker though.
+He's still at least much more benevolent than the Chaos Gods, though generally weaker in most ways.

 - Good Is Not Nice: The Emperor was/is probably the closest thing to a Big Good in the setting from a human perspective, considering his lofty goals.
 However, he sought to create a utopia entirely on his own terms and would not hesitate to crush anyone who stood in the way of his plans, even if they weren't necessarily directly opposing him (though especially if they were).

 - Heroic Sacrifice: According to The Outcast Dead, the Emperor went into the duel with Horus well aware that he was going to die.

 - Heroic Willpower: The Emperor's body is all but dead, and he's more than ready to die.
 The only thing keeping him alive?
 His own determination and love of humanity...and being fed one thousand psykers a day from his life support chair.
 Mostly the thousand psykers and chair, but the willpower helps.